Supported living

 For us, involvement means:

-- Providing good opportunities for the people we support to shape our services and the organisation, drawing on your own experiences to inform what we do and continuing to drive quality improvement to live the best lives possible.
-We do this by involving the people we support in the recruitment and development of our staff and volunteers.
-Through our local and national speak out groups – ‘Voices to be Heard’ Through feedback and consultations.
-And, by working alongside the people we support on fundraising events and initiatives.
+Providing opportunities for you to shape our services and the organisation.
+We involve you in the recruitment and training of our staff and volunteers.
+This is through services such as our local and national speak out groups – ‘Voices to be Heard’.
+We also involve you through feedback and consultations.
+And by working with you on fundraising events and opportunities.

-- Supporting opportunities for self empowerment so involvement is led by learning disabled people as much as possible.
+Supporting opportunities for self empowerment.
+We want learning disabled people to lead our involvement as much as possible.